+You’re probably wondering how there could be hidden costs of federal loans.
+Well, it’s a real issue, especially in medical education.
 Last year, St. Vincent and the Grenadines received formal recognition from the US Department of Education’s NCFMEA as having medical education standards comparable to those of the LCME in the United States.
 This recognition allows medical schools in St. Vincent and the Grenadines that are accredited by CAAM-HP to apply for Title IV recognition and federal student loans for US citizens from the Department of Education.

 As the only medical school accredited recognized by the US Department of Education in St. Vincent and the Grenadines, we have already been asked by prospective and existing students about our federal loan status.
 It’s a complicated issue, and one we’re happy to dive into today.

 The fact is, we find that our current private loan partners and associated loan programs offer lower overall costs for our students than the Direct Plus Loans from the US federal government.
 Federal loan programs, while definitely beneficial, are not the beginning and end of sound financial choices for graduate students that they once were.

 Several years ago, the federal government changed the graduate student loan programs, increasing overall cost and ultimately decreasing availability.
 The Direct and the Direct Plus Loans for graduate students no longer enjoy subsidies available on undergraduate loans, which means the government is no longer making interest payments.

 Other changes include increased fees (including origination fees, 1.069% for Direct, 4.276% for Direct Plus), higher interest rates (5.31% for Direct, 6.31% for Direct Plus), and more stringent credit requirements for the